alexentwistle/sub-test/README.md

 ## ToDo
-- Use Requests library to retrieve status codes for URL list
+- Test responses for different status codes
 - Check for noindex tag on accessible URLs